 This is one of the best, most distinctive, and formally stimulating films at Berlinale, while also a fully accessible, funny movie that draws unbearable tension out of pulling pints and nodding heads.
 Bait takes place in the height of Summer, though you wouldn’t know it from the murky black and white cinematography.
 As a Cornish fishing village is swamped by tourists tensions are on the rise after a rich city family has bought up a street’s worth of property and turned them into Airbnbs.

-Like a modern-day A Day in the Country (Jean Renoir, 1936), Bait observes the tension between rural and city folk and sees the darkness that misunderstanding can lead to.
+Like a modern-day A Day in the Country (Jean Renoir, 1936), Bait observes the tension between rural and city folk and sees the darkness to which such misunderstanding can lead.
 Edward Rowe’s increasingly desperate fisherman takes us along with him, as he lives hand to mouth and dreams of buying a boat to improve his catch.
 The tourists he was forced to sell his family home to, who repeatedly refer to themselves as a part of the community, keep trying to make his life even harder, though of course its all within their legal rights.

 Bait is also great Brexit movie.
 But that’s not to say that it’s a single issue movie.
 This film will still be relevant long after we’ve got our blue passports, because these are battles that have always taken place, probably always will.
 But the way Jenkin relates past and present, generational and class divide, allows the film to take on mythic qualities.